entercloudsuite/cookiecutter-ansible/README.md

 cookiecutter-ansible
 ===================

-Powered by Cookiecutter, cookiecutter-ansible is the easy way to setup new ECS Automation projects.
+Powered by Cookiecutter, cookiecutter-ansible is the easiest way to setup new ECS Automation projects.

 ## Features